Sorry, you need to enable JavaScript to visit this website.

 • Wrong surgical or other invasive procedure performed on a patient

-• Unintended retention of a foreign object in a patient after surgery or other procedure
+• Unintended retention of a foreign object in a patient after surgery or other invasive procedure

 Product or device events